canyie/Riru/README.md

-# Deprecated

-All Riru users and Riru modules should migrate to Zygisk.

 # Riru

 Riru only does one thing, inject into zygote in order to allow modules to run their codes in apps or the system server.